quarkslab/qbindiff/doc/source/params.rst

 Sparsity
 --------

+..
 TODO: add sparsity matrix image for clarification

-During its computation QBinDiff builds a similarity matrix between the functions of the two input binaries, if the binaries contain a large number of functions the resulting matrix will be huge and it will require too much memory.
+If both programs have a larger number of functions, the combinatorial between functions for the similarity might be troublesome (time and memory-wise).

-However usually there's no need to use the entire similarity matrix as each function will be `similar` only to a small group of candidates, hence to save memory and to make QBinDiff run faster it's often better to delete part of that matrix.
+There is usually no need to use the entire similarity matrix as each function will only be `similar` to a small subset of candidates.
+Hence, to save memory and to make QBinDiff run faster it's better to emptying part of that matrix.

 You can set the required *density* of the similarity matrix with the **sparsity ratio** that goes from 0 to 1:

-- The closer it gets to 0 the more information we are keeping, the bigger the matrix will be, the slower the algorithm, the more accurate it will be
+- The closer to 0, the more information is kept.
+The matrix will be bigger, the matching slower but more accurate
-- The closer it gets to 1 the less information we are keeping, the smaller the matrix will be, the faster and less accurate the algorithm
+- The closer to 1 the less information is kept.
+The matrix will be smaller, the computation faster but results might be less accurate.

 ..  warning::
-    If your binaries are really large (~10k functions) and your RAM is limited, running QBinDiff with a low sparsity ratio may lead to a out-of-memory error.
-In that case, consider increasing the sparsity ratio (even values like 0.9 or 0.99 might be fine).
+    If your binaries are large (~10k functions) and your RAM is limited, running QBinDiff with a low sparsity ratio may lead to a out-of-memory error.
+In that case, consider increasing the sparsity ratio (even values like 0.9 or 0.99 are usually perfectly fine).